ratva0717/MTXhackathon-2021/README.md

 ![ROC](ROC.PNG)

 ## Usage

-Download the code base and install all the requirements with following command.
+To work locally, download the code base and install all the requirements with following command.
 NOTE : Supported python runtime is 3.7
-> pip install -r requiremnts.txt
+> pip install -r requirements.txt

 Run the wsgi script file to start localhost runtime
 > python wsgi.py

 To perform input operations, follow the server link to access the website.
 The results are shown in plot, indicating scoring and non-scoring probabilities.

+Also, use the docker image for project setup.
+With the below command, pull the image and run in a container

+> docker pull ratva071701/mtx-hackathon:latest

+> source my-env/Scripts/activate

+> python3 wsgi.py

+Now, follow the link and access the website.